brennanbrown/old-blog/_posts/2016/2016-04-05-dawn-of-ursa-minor.md

 Before returning, Storme walked further up to the Hunter’s site.
 As they mourned through their voices and made their way back to their cave, they returned with a multitude of human food, easily enough throughout the rest of the year.

+---

-<span>T</span>he debris of the forest had already begun to be covered by the juvenile greens of the forest.
+The debris of the forest had already begun to be covered by the juvenile greens of the forest.
 The trails cracked with rainbows of flowers, spurting.

 Two springs have passed since her sister was shot and killed, but Kala continued to persevere independently.
 She still lived near where her parents raised her, sometimes burrowing in the same cave where she played with her sister.